 Pescara - Palazzo del Governo

-The Province of Pescara was created with the foundation of its namesake city, in 1927, after the union of two historic rivals: the villages divided by the Atero river, Pescara and Castellamare Adriatico.
+The Province of Pescara was created with the foundation of its namesake city in 1927, after the union of two historic rivals: the villages separated one from the other by the Atero River, Pescara and Castellamare Adriatico.

 The territory extends from the Adriatic coastline as far as the heights of the Central Apennine massifs.
 It borders on the Province of Teramo (north), the Adriatic Sea (northeast), Chieti (east) and L'Aquila (south and west).